ucomignani/MapRepair/README.md

 Each directory in "scenarios/" contain :
 * a "PV.xml" file, corresponding to a policy views set from iBench converted in a format usable by our implementation.
 * Other files are mappings generated from "PV.xml" source schema and needing to be repaired.

-### Appendix

-"appendix.pdf" contains the proofs of section IV of the corresponding paper.